 Food allergy is an exaggerated immune response to dietary components, usually proteins.
 Manifestations vary widely and can include atopic dermatitis, GI or respiratory symptoms, and anaphylaxis.
-Diagnosis is by history and sometimes skin testing or radioallergosorbent testing and/or elimination diets.
+Diagnosis is by history and sometimes allergen-specific serum IgE testing, skin testing, and/or elimination diets.
 Treatment is with elimination of the food that triggers the reaction and sometimes oral cromolyn.

 Food allergy should be distinguished from nonimmune reactions to food (eg, lactose intolerance, irritable bowel syndrome, infectious gastroenteritis) and reactions to additives (eg, monosodium glutamate, metabisulfite, tartrazine) or food contaminants (eg, latex dust in food handled by workers wearing latex gloves), which cause most food reactions.
 Prevalence of true food allergy ranges from < 1 to 3% and varies by geography and method of ascertainment; patients tend to confuse intolerance with allergy.